Community Health Benefits

 - Community Health Needs Assessment (CHNA) - 2019

 - Community Health Needs Assessment (CHNA) - 2016

 - Community Health Implementation Strategy - FY2017-2019

 - Community Connections Annual Report - 2016

-BIDMC is committed to improving the health and well-being of residents throughout its Community Benefits service area.
-Through its Community Benefits Department, BIDMC will work in collaboration with the area’s key community health stakeholders and residents to address the needs and priorities identified by this assessment.
+We are committed to improving the health and well-being of residents within our Community Benefits Service Area (CBSA).
+Through our Community Benefits Department, we work in collaboration with the area's residents and key community stakeholders to address the health needs and priorities identified by this assessment.

 The 2022 Community Health Needs Assessment (CHNA) and the Community Health Implementation Strategy were the culmination of nearly a year of work, involving thousands of community residents, service providers, community advocates, Commonwealth and local public officials, and staff throughout BIDMC, its affiliates and its community partners.
 We are proud to be a founding member and active participant in the Boston CHNA-CHIP Collaborative.
 We also participated in the North Suffolk Integrated Community Health Needs Assessment.
 The CHNA and implementation strategy represent our commitment to better understand and address the health-related needs of those living in our CBSA.